miklevin/MikeLev.in/index.md

 ## Old Mike Levin Spins a Yarn...

 <img class="picleft" width="150vw" alt="Mike Levin and Bill Nye The Science Guy at PCMag" src="/assets/images/mike-levin-and-bill-nye-the-science-guy-at-pcmag.jpg" >
 Hello World!
 I'm an old SciFi reader and Mac & Windows fanboy who today writes
 ***with***&#151;but more importantly ***for*** AI.
 I lived in the dull grey of Kansas...
 I mean Pennsylvania until a Twister picked me up and dropped me into the middle of MOZ.
-I'm hopelessly naive as Dorothy, but make it work.
-My opinions are my own and would get my fired by anyone other than the owner of
+I'm hopelessly naive as Dorothy, but still make it work somehow.
+My opinions are my own and would get my fired by anyone other than the owner of ***Amazing Stories***.
-***Amazing Stories***.
 And that's a fax... sort of.

 Follow me!
 My site is easy to remember because it's my name!
 No dotcom.
 Just drop the dot down in front of the last 2 letters, and you're ***totally .in***!